mongoose-os-libs/imu/README.md

     *   `bool mgos_imu_adxl345_destroy()` -- this function deinitializes the
         chip, and optionally clears and frees the driver-specific memory structure in `user_data`.
-Not all chips need additional memory structures or deinitialization code, in chiwh case it's OK to not define this function at all.
+Not all chips need additional memory structures or deinitialization code, in which case it's OK to not define this function at all.
 1. Implement the `detect`, `create`, `destroy` and `read` functions in the source code file `src/mgos_imu_adxl345.c`.